LinkedInLearning/javascript-recursion-2887233/README.md

 # List of File

-- loops.html
-- factorial_loop.js
-- exponential_loop.js
+- fibonacci_challenge.js

 ## How To Use The Demo Files

-- Open the HTML in your favourite browser then navigate to the browser console.
+- Open the file in your favourite code editor.
-- Call the function in your browser console and pass the necessary parameters.